Ficool

 "I know if Uncle Ben were here, he'd say… 'Make sure you use your weapon properly.'"

-"Mother… if Uncle is in heaven, don't get angry with him for leaving so soon he raised me to be a man."
+"Mother… if Uncle is in heaven, don't get angry with him for leaving so soon.
+He raised me to be a man."

 "Oh well… happy birthday to me."

-He reached for the cupcake, planning to take a bite.
+He reached for the cupcake.

 Huh?
 Who would be here at this time of night?